WELCOME TO THE CREOLE HERITAGE CENTER AT NSU!

 You can support the Center in various ways beyond a financial gift.
 Contact the Center if you are interested in any of the following:

-• Recording your family stories with the Center
+• Recording your family stories with the CHC

-• Donations of archival materials or collections of family history
+• Donating archival materials of Creole and Creole family history

 2023-2026 Strategic Plan